trknhr/ghosttype/README.md

-# markov-cli
+# ghosttype

-**markov-cli** is a terminal-based command suggestion tool powered by a Markov chain model.
+**ghosttype** is a smart command suggestion tool for your terminal.
-It learns your shell history and helps you autocomplete commands in an interactive TUI using the [Bubbletea](https://github.com/charmbracelet/bubbletea) framework.
+It learns from your shell history and suggests the next most likely command using a lightweight Markov chain model.

----
+With fuzzy selection powered by `fzf`, ghosttype makes completing commands fast, intuitive, and shell-agnostic.

+--

 ## 🚧 Status: Under Development